 A plain but delicious beignet from Brenda’s

 Dotties is typical diner type food.
 It’s not mind blowing but I was staying close to hear for a few days and I met up with some friends and it was fine.
-I don’t expect mind blowing all the time but if you want diner-ish breakfast, go here.
+I don’t expect mind-blowing all the time but if you want a diner-ish breakfast, go here.